 Children and young people experience loneliness when their needs for social interaction and relationships are not met.
 They feel it when no one else seems to understand them or when they don’t feel listened to.
 When young people can’t find peers with similar interests or experiences, they can struggle to find connections and this leads to feeling alone.

 Loneliness can also be compounded by other factors in a child’s life.
 Perhaps they have experienced a recent change or transition, a bereavement or loss of relationship.
 It may be that there has been a family breakdown or their friendships have changed.
 Experiences like these can feel hugely unsettling and can be something that others find hard to understand.

 The impact of loneliness

-It is often difficult to determine whether loneliness causes poor mental health or vice versa.
+It's often difficult to determine whether loneliness causes poor mental health or vice versa.
 Either way it is important to acknowledge that mental health issues and loneliness are inextricably linked.
 It has been suggested that feelings of loneliness can contribute towards problems such as depression, anxiety, low self-esteem and stress.
+Identifying lonely children

-Here are some factors to consider, when seeking to support those who are lonely:
+Here are some factors to look out for when seeking to support those who are lonely:

 Those who have fewer relationships outside of school (children like this may find the holidays especially hard)

 Those whose parents don’t interact or engage with them very much at home